 3. Expensive electronics need especial attention

-Point-of-use surge protection devices can be very useful when the aim is to protect expensive electronics.
+Point-of-use surge protection devices can be very useful when the aim is to protect expensive electronic devices.
 It is common to install these devices at points of distribution like at your TV, stereo, or computer.
 The ideal is to combine a point of use device with another layer of protection, such as an electrical panel or a service entrance surge protector.
 Having two tiers of surge protection significantly helps to protect your home and sensitive electronics against the most potent power surges.